Sports massage is like a reset for your body, ensuring it performs at its best when you need it most

 Do you do pre and postnatal massage?

 I’m not currently prenatal qualified, but I can still work with you once you’ve had your baby.
 Postnatal massage can really help soothe your aching back and shoulders and make you feel more ‘you’ again.
 And if you fall asleep on the table, I won’t mind!
+As well as helping alleviate tight spots such as in your lower back, hips, back or neck, it can also help you reconnect with your stomach muscles.

 Unfortunately, babies aren’t allowed in the treatment room.